The Electronic Association of Parliamentarians

 ARTICLE V: OFFICERS

 Section 1.
 Officers.
 The officers of EAP are a president, a vice-president, a secretary, and a treasurer.
 All officers must be primary or affiliate members of EAP, and the treasurer must be a resident of the United States.

 Section 2.
 Term of Office.
 Officers will assume their duties at the close of the annual meeting at which they are elected, and will serve for a term of two years or until their successors are elected.
 No officer may serve more than two consecutive terms in the same office.

 Section 4.
 Vacancy in Office.

 - Office of President.
 If a vacancy occurs in the office of president, the vice president will succeed to the office and serve for the remainder of the term.

 - Other Offices.
-If a vacancy occurs in any office except president, the board of directors will appoint a member to serve until the next annual meeting.
+If a vacancy occurs in any office except president, the board of directors will appoint a member to serve until the close of the next annual meeting.
 If the next annual meeting occurs in an even-numbered year, the assembly will elect a member to serve for the remainder of the term.

 Section 5.
 Duties.
 Officers will perform the duties prescribed for their offices in these bylaws, the special rules of order, the adopted parliamentary authority, and the standing rules, or as directed by a membership meeting or the board of directors.